AI4WA/OpenOmniFramework/docs/Tutorial/case_study.md

 - US Election Debate:
     - In this case, we download the video, and then sample the video into segments, which will be used as video and audio input for the pipeline.
-    - This way can solve one of the problem that the multimodal conversational AI research is lacking of the dataset.
+    - This way can solve one of the problem that the multimodal conversational Agent research is lacking of the dataset.
 - Assist the visually impaired:
     - This is in the real world scenario, where we will use the pipeline to assist the visually impaired people when they are indoors.
-    - It is not that critical for the latency, so potential can be applied even in current latency situation, because the AI accuracy is quite high now.
+    - It is not that critical for the latency, so potential can be applied even in current latency situation, because the Agent accuracy is quite high now.

 ## US Election Debate